monsoonmaelstrom/book2/book2.md

 We’ve been running for over an hour when someone asks if we can stop.
 I apparently didn’t hear the question the first time it was asked.

-“Hazel,” Alex says getting my attention, “do we need to keep running?”
+“Hazel,” Alex says, getting my attention, “do we need to keep running?”

 “Yes.”